Child Injury Lawyer in Arlington, Texas

 If your child shows any of the following symptoms above and you believe they may have been injured in an accident, seek medical attention immediately.

 What Is Injury to a Child By Omission?

 Injury to a child by omission refers to a situation in which the legal guardian – or someone given the legal duty to protect and support the child – fails to take action when they should have.
 In these cases, this failure to take action results in the injury or worsening condition of a child.

 Is Injury to a Child Considered a Felony?

-In the states of Texas and South Carolina, injury to a child is considered a felony.
+In the states of Texas, injury to a child is considered a felony.
 The degree and severity of the punishment vary depending on the facts surrounding each individual case.

 In the state of Texas, the punishments are as follows:

 - Intentionally causing serious bodily harm or mental deficiency to a child is considered a first-degree felony.
 Offenders can expect either 5-99 years or life in prison, along with a $10,000 fine.

 - Intentionally causing bodily injury to a child is a third-degree felony.
 Punishment can lead up to 10 years in prison with a fine of $10,000.